MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 ## Future plans

-I want to use AetherVisor to create stuff like DLL injectors, x64dbg extensions, or comprehensive HWID spoofers.
+I want to use AetherVisor to create stuff like x64dbg extensions or comprehensive HWID spoofers.
 If I ever decide to extend the HV itself, I would add LWP.